Tinsley Lindley

-Dr. Tinsley Lindley OBE (27 October 1865 – 31 March 1940) was an English footballer.
+His Honour Tinsley Lindley, OBE (27 October 1865 – 31 March 1940) was an English footballer.
 He was described as "an ideal centre forward".
 He scored three goals in his debut aged 16 for Nottingham Forest.
-He was an amateur who did not wear football boots but scored 14 goals for England in 13 internationals Lindley was given an O.B.E. in January 1918 for his work during World War I and in 1935 he was also awarded the King George V Silver Jubilee Medal.
+He was an amateur who did not wear football boots but scored 14 goals for England in 13 internationals Lindley was appointed an OBE in January 1918 for his work during World War I and in 1935 he was also awarded the King George V Silver Jubilee Medal.
 On retirement from football, Lindley turned his attention to his law practice, having been called to the Bar in 1899 while still playing.

 Early life

 Lindley was the third son of Leonard Lindley who was a lace dresser and Mayor of Nottingham in 1882.
 The family lived in Clipstone Avenue, Nottingham and Lindley attended Nottingham High School between 1875 and 1883, where he first revealed his talent.
 His older brother, Leonard, was also a talented footballer and cricketer.

 He later attended The Leys School in Cambridge, where he turned to rugby.
 From 1885 to 1888 he studied at Caius College, Cambridge and during this time played football for Cambridge University, and also for the Corinthians and Casuals.
 Lindley obtained not just a degree but he also achieved a Master of Law and LL.D law doctorate.